mnot/rfc-http-validate/README.md

 # rfc-http-validate

-This is a simple script to validate HTTP messages (possibly containing [Structured Fields](https://httpwg.org/http-extensions/draft-ietf-httpbis-header-structure.html)) in [xml2rfcv3](https://tools.ietf.org/html/rfc7991) documents.
+This is a simple script to validate HTTP messages (possibly containing [Structured Fields](https://httpwg.org/http-extensions/draft-ietf-httpbis-header-structure.html)) in [xml2rfcv3](https://tools.ietf.org/html/rfc7991) documents and [kramdown-rfc](https://github.com/cabo/kramdown-rfc) documents.

-## HTTP Messages in RFC XML

-This script examines all `sourcecode` and `artwork` elements; when one has a `type` of `http-message`, it checks that the content:
+It checks that the content of an HTTP message:

 * Optionally, starts with a valid HTTP/1.1 request or status line
 * Has one or more HTTP/1.1 header field lines, possibly with line folding (so that long lines can be formatted within the constraints of the RFC format)